victorbush/psp.game/README.md

  - you can save the docker image so you can transfer it to another PC or save. (see pspdev-docker repo readme).
  - building it takes a long time.
  - `docker load -i pspdev.docker` load from existingd

+ other notes

+ - incremental builds for psp are not always consistent. if you have weird errors, try a rebuild first.